 After a concept is validated and approved, creating a functional prototype may provide a more valuable and precise vision of the end product or some of its features.

-Testing the prototypes by users with product knowledge
+Prototype testing by users with product knowledge

 Testing the prototypes ensures a level of confidence in the future development.
 After a functional prototype is built on some satisfactory level, it should be validated against the real user needs, experience, expectations, and usability issues.